GIScience/gis-training-resource-center/content/Module_1/en_qgis_theory.md

 :::{note}

 The humanitarian sector tends to use certain types of maps regularly.
-These are outlined below.
+These areoutlined below.

 :::